rust-lang/reference/src/interior-mutability.md

 # Interior Mutability

-Sometimes a type needs be mutated while having multiple aliases.
+Sometimes a type needs to be mutated while having multiple aliases.
 In Rust this is achieved using a pattern called _interior mutability_.
 A type has interior mutability if its internal state can be changed through a [shared reference] to it.
 This goes against the usual [requirement][ub] that the value pointed to by a